Christchurch mosque shootings: Al Noor Mosque

-On 15 March 2019, at 1:40 pm, Tarrant entered the Al Noor Mosque in Riccarton and began shooting.

-Approximately 190 people, mostly men, were attending Friday prayer at the time.

-Tarrant live-streamed for 17 minutes (before and during the first shooting, and between the two shootings) on Facebook Live, starting with the drive to the Al Noor mosque and ending as he drove away.
-Just before the shooting, he played several songs, including "Remove Kebab", a Serb nationalist and anti-Muslim song; and "The British Grenadiers", a traditional British military marching song.
-During the shooting, he continued to play "military music" from a portable speaker attached to a tactical vest he was wearing.
+At 1:32 p.m., Tarrant started his live-stream that would last for 17 minutes on Facebook Live, starting with the drive to the Al Noor mosque and ending as he drove away.
+Just before the shooting, he played several songs, including "Serbia Strong", a Serb nationalist and anti-Muslim song; and "The British Grenadiers", a traditional British military marching song.

+At 1:39 p.m., Tarrant parked his vehicle in the driveway next to the Al Noor Mosque.
+He then armed himself with the Mossberg 930 and Windham Weaponry AR-15 rifle before walking towards the mosque.

-As Tarrant approached the mosque, a worshipper greeted him with "Hello, brother".
-Tarrant fired a Mossberg 930 semiautomatic shotgun nine times towards the front entrance from outside, killing the worshipper.
-He then dropped the shotgun and opened fire on people inside with an AR-15 style rifle, killing three other men near the entrance and dozens more inside a prayer hall; a strobe light attached to one of his weapons disoriented victims.
-Another worshipper charged at Tarrant but was shot and fatally wounded.
-This worshipper, Naeem Rashid, was posthumously awarded the Nishan-e-Shujaat and the New Zealand Cross, the highest awards of bravery in Pakistan and New Zealand respectively.
+At 1:40 p.m., as Tarrant approached the mosque, a worshipper greeted him with "Hello, brother!".
+Tarrant fired his shotgun nine times towards the front entrance, killing four worshippers.
+He then threw the shotgun to the ground and opened fire on people inside with the AR-15–style rifle, killing two other men down a hallway near the entrance and dozens more inside a prayer hall; a strobe light attached to the same AR-15 rifle disoriented victims.
+Another worshipper, Naeem Rashid, charged at Tarrant and knocked him down, dislodging a magazine from his vest in the process, Tarrant quickly got back up and proceeded to shoot Rashid several times, murdering him.
+Rashid was posthumously awarded the Nishan-e-Shujaat and the New Zealand Cross, the highest awards of bravery in Pakistan and New Zealand, respectively.

-Tarrant fired at worshippers in the prayer hall from close range, shooting many multiple times.
-He then went outside, where he killed another man and retrieved another weapon from his car, before going to the mosque's car park and shooting several people there.
-He reentered the mosque and fired on already-wounded people in the prayer hall, then again went outside, where he killed a woman.
-He drove off about five minutes after arriving at the mosque, firing at people and cars through the windscreen and closed window of his own car.
-He said, on the livestream, that he had planned to set the mosque on fire; four modified petrol containers were later found in his car.
+Tarrant fired at worshippers in the prayer hall from close range.
+He then went outside, where he killed a man, discarded his Windham WW-15 and retrieved a Ruger AR-556 AR-15 from his car.
+He went to the mosque's southern gate and killed two people in the car park sheltering behind vehicles and wounded another.
+He reentered the mosque and shot already-wounded people, then again went outside, where he killed a woman lying injured from previous gunfire.
+Thereupon Tarrant drove over the deceased woman, leaving six minutes after he arrived at the mosque.
+He shot at fleeing worshippers and cars through the windscreen and closed window of his own car as he was driving towards the Linwood Islamic Centre.

-Police arrived just as Tarrant was leaving, but his car was hidden by a bus.
-He drove eastwards on Bealey Avenue at speeds up to 130 km/h, weaving between lanes against oncoming traffic and driving onto a grass median strip.
-At 1:51 pm, the livestream ended, but the GoPro device attached to Tarrant's helmet continued recording until he was apprehended by police eight minutes later.
+At 1:46 p.m., police arrived near the mosque just as Tarrant was leaving, but his car was hidden by a bus, and at the time, no description of the vehicle had been provided, or that he had left.
+He drove eastwards on Bealey Avenue at up to 130 km/h, weaving between lanes against oncoming traffic and driving onto a grass median strip.
+At 1:51 p.m., just after the livestream had ended due to a connection interruption, he aimed a shotgun at the driver of a vehicle on Avonside Drive and attempted to fire it twice, but it failed to fire on both occasions.
+The GoPro device attached to Tarrant's helmet continued recording until he was apprehended by police eight minutes later.